dkern/external-ip/README.md

 - Now supports `events` and `promieses` beside the old `callback`
 - Added and extended features all over
 - Uses more natively ways where possible
-- Way more request options
+- Way more custom request options
-- Uses real Errors for failure handling
+- Uses real Errors instead of plain text for failure handling
-- Fully tested with 100% code coverage!
+- Fully tested with 100% code coverage
 - Has only half the dependencies as before
-- Fixed all Issues and added all pull requests of the original repo
+- Fixed all Issues and added all pull requests of the original repository
-- But still fully compatible to the original ...
+- But is still fully compatible to the original ...

 ## Installation
-The module can be installed by `npm`:
+The module can be easily installed by `npm`:

 ```SH
 $ npm install ext-ip